elishafer/Underwater-Computer-Vision-Course/hw2/README.md

 To speed up the image processing we'll use 640x480 images instead of the original 3264x2448.
 Thus, all the callibration matrix coefficients (except z) shall be divided by 5.1.
-Also, to achieve better results the resulting map was scaled down by a factor of 5.
+Also, to achieve better results the distances in the resulting map was scaled down by a factor of 5, (e.g a distance of 10m is now 2m).

 ## Exercise 2 - Building and Simulating the underwater model